-American tenor Mario Lanza sings “Nessun Dorma”, a very famous tenor aria from Giacomo Puccini’s three acts opera Turandot.
-From the 1956 movie “Serenade”.
+American tenor of Italian ancestry, Mario Lanza sings “Nessun Dorma”, a very famous tenor aria from Giacomo Puccini’s three acts opera Turandot in the 1956 movie “Serenade”.

 Serenade, a 1956 Warner Bros. release, was Lanza’s fifth film, and his first on-screen appearance in four years.
 Directed by Anthony Mann and based on the 1937 novel of the same name by James M. Cain, the film also stars Joan Fontaine, Sara Montiel (billed as Sarita Montiel), and Vincent Price.

 The film tells the story of a poor vineyard worker who becomes an operatic tenor and is involved with two women – one a high society hostess, the other a Mexican bullfighter’s daughter.
 Highly melodramatic in nature, the film features a large amount of operatic music, all of it sung by Lanza.

 Nessun Dorma is one of the best-known tenor arias in all opera.
 It is sung by Calaf, il principe ignoto (the unknown prince), who falls in love at first sight with the beautiful but cold Princess Turandot.
 However, any man who wishes to wed Turandot must first answer her three riddles; if he fails, he will be beheaded.

 “What is born each night and dies at dawn?”